Skip to Content

 Be careful, over-sanding the sides could effect how tightly the pieces fit together.
 Using 220-grit sandpaper, sand the top again.

 Then smooth the sharp corners on all 4 edges.
-This is my way of putting a rustic or imperfect Chamfer edge on boards.
-You can see an example in my video.
+This is my way of putting a rustic Chamfer edge on boards.

 Wipe away all dust and splinters on each piece with a tack cloth or scrap cloth.
 Once each piece is clean, apply 3 coats of a good water-based polyurethane, like the one I used.